makeruniverse/docs/docs/makerblog/blog.md

 Sounds good.
 But it misses the point.
 Twice.

-(1) The term “user" in "user research" does not refer to a specific target, but to a [set of methods](../tools/research-tools.md).
-User research is not exclusive about human beings and their usage behavior, but also animals.
+(1) The term “user" in "user research" does not refer to a specific target, but to a set of methods.
+User research is not exclusive about human beings, but also animals.
 And even more so, [machines](https://www.researchgate.net/publication/332636704_Machine_behaviour).

-(2) User research methods are clearly limited in scope.
-They allow us to observe usage behavior but they don't tell us more about the nature of the user itself, their feelings and reasonings.
-Though, behavorial research [attempted to make us believe so(https://osf.io/ezcuj/)].
-An example: we can observe a person in a situation X. That persone decides for option Y over option Z. But no user research method allows us to reveal why that person choses option Y. (HR)
+(2) Though, behavioural research [tried to tell us](https://osf.io/ezcuj/) otherwise, user research methods don't reveal the human nature of the actor.
+They only reveal usage behaviors, hence the name.
+(HR)